tombh/flocker/docs/presentation/source/index.rst

 * Flocker (initially) provides (only) a command-line interface.
 * The CLI allows deployment or redeployment of containers across machines.
-* The tool operates on two distinct pieces of configuration:
+* The tool operates on two distinct pieces of configuration: *Application* and *Deployment*.
-  * Application
-  * Deployment
 * Your sysadmin runs a command like ``flocker-cluster deploy application-config.yml deployment-config.yml`` on their laptop.

 Application Configuration
 =========================

- * Application configuration describes what you want to run in a container.
+* Describes what you want to run in a container.
+It contains:
-   * it identifies a Docker image
+* a Docker image name
 * a volume mountpoint
 * other containers to link to
 * externally "routed" ports
 * This configuration is expected to be shared between development, staging, production, etc environments.
 * Flocker 0.1 may not support automatic re-deployment of application configuration changes

 Deployment Configuration
 ========================

 * Deployment configuration describes how you want your containers deployed.
-  * which machines run which containers
+It specifies which machines run which containers.
-* This configuration can vary between development, staging, production, etc environments
+* This configuration can vary between development, staging, production, etc environments.
 * Developer might want to deploy all of the containers on their laptop
 * Production might put database on one machine, web server on another machine, etc
-* Reacting to changes to this configuration is the primary focus of Flocker 0.1.
+* Realizing changes to this configuration is the primary focus of Flocker 0.1.

 Overall Implementation Strategy